-- a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or 0.50 acres.
-Wetlands: 0 acres. - c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): 5,197 amsl. - Non-regulated waters/wetlands (check if applicable):3 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain:
+a.
+Indicate presence of waters of U.S. in review area (check all that apply):

+- TNWs, including territorial seas Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs (no adjacent wetlands) - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs (with a surface connection) that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters Complete III.D.7 and the appropriate sections for the impounded waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
+Wetlands: acres. - c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):